-Today, the newly ordained often have less than two years of ministry before they are given the responsibilities of a pastorate, and sometimes not just one but multiple parishes.
-Most frequently, the newly ordained today have few opportunities to learn from the modeling of a mentor-pastor and respond to their example and their guidance before themselves becoming pastors.
+Today, the newly ordained often have less than two years of ministry before they are given the responsibilities of a pastorate, and sometimes

 In addition, the Church of today is simply not our grandparents' Church.
 "Growing up in the Church in the 1990's wasn't what it is today," notes Jonathan Cerda, a seminarian in First-Theology studying for the Archdiocese of Baltimore.
 "Not just the 'One in Being with the Father' or 'I am not worthy to receive you' but the music was also different at the time."26 In the past, many seminarians and priests came from European backgrounds and were often in cultural alignment with the immigrant populations they served.
 Today, international candidates who hail from Africa, Asia, Southeast Asia, and South America will often be serving communities with different cultural heritages.
 Moreover, due to the declining number of both parishioners and pastors, many parishes have consolidated.
 In any parish, the laity can range from being highly educated, both theologically and academically, to lacking formal educational background in either area.
 Thus, the new pastor can face many challenges in parish management and parishioner engagement.